maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 # OVERVIEW

 This template was made as a guide to ensure you cover assessment criteria in your fourth portfolio write up.
 It is specific to the **PORTFOLIO 4: Full-Stack Toolkit** project.
-It was based off the [battleship readme](https://codeinstitute.s3.amazonaws.com/CSSEssentials/p3-readme.png) with a few additions to help elevate you to possible distinction status.

 ## Helpful tools